WHAT’S NEW FOR NEW CITY AMERICA – UPDATED IN April 2019

 In November of 2017, the Little Italy Association, a district managed by New City America, unveiled its new “Piazza Pescatore”.
 The Piazza is dedicated to the fishing families that made Little Italy the tuna capital of the world until the 1970s and was funded by Bumblebee Tuna, many local Italian and Portuguese fishing families, and the Little Italy Association.
 This dedication marked the third Piazza in San Diego’s Little Italy.

-On July 17th, 2017, a featured article by Marco Li Mandri was carried in Entrepreneur Magazine (on-line) on 6 reasons why CBDs can greatly improve a business district and mixed use community.
-The article has already had an international response with interested property owners seeking how such a program can be established in their county.
+On July 17th, 2017, a featured article by Marco Li Mandri was carried in Entrepreneur Magazine Online and profiled 6 Reasons “Why CBDs Can Greatly Improve a Business District and Mixed-Use Community”.
+The article has already received an international response with interested property owners seeking how such a program can be established in their county.